Introduction to Employee Rights and Responsibilities

 What happens when Employees don’t adhere to their Responsibilities in the workplace?

 The employer or the company holds certain rights that he can take straight away on the spot if the employees fail to adhere to the responsibilities designed for them.
-Also. the consequences of what shall happen are mentioned below:
+Also.

 1. The fresh mistakes of the employees are tackled by warning in writing via email or a letter.